gavruskin/gavruskin.github.io/0_lab.md

 permalink: /lab/
 ---

-I will start a lab for molecular data science (working name) next year.
+## Molecular Data Science Lab

+*We develop mathematics and computer science necessary to answer rigorous questions about molecular data.
+Our ultimate goal is achieved when we observe how molecular biology and data science shape modern mathematics and computer science.*

+The lab will be launched in February 2018, and we are planning to recruit a few new lab members later that year.
-Ads will be posted later this or early next year, but feel free to contact me if you are interested in doing a PhD or postdoc with me in New Zealand's South Island.
+Job ads will be posted soon and the positions will remain open until filled (no deadline), but do fire me an email if you are interested in doing a PhD or postdoc in New Zealand's South Island.
-I will be happy to provide further details to interested people, especially those who have a clear reason to work with me.
+We are happy to accommodate applicants' own scientific interests and I am happy to provide further details to interested people, especially those who have a clear reason to work with me.
+The successful applicants will be working in close collaboration with [Genomics Aotearoa](http://www.otago.ac.nz/genetics/news/otago659624.html) in New Zealand and [Max Planck Institute for Evolutionary Biology](http://www.evolbio.mpg.de/2169/en) in Germany.